Among the banners carried by thousands of trans people and their supporters at London Trans Pride in 2020, it was hard to miss the image of Elie Che.

 "Hopefully it will make people realise that we aren't just some scary people to be debated in the newspapers," she says.

 "We're real people and this hate has caused people to lose their lives."

-There have been no trans murders recorded in the UK in 2020 - but that's not to say transphobia isn't a problem.
+There have been no trans murders recorded in the UK in 2020 or 2021 - but that's not to say transphobia isn't a problem.

 "I've experienced homophobic and transphobic violence myself in this country," says 24-year-old trans man Harry Nicholas.